 The Hon.
 Natasha Maclaren-Jones MLC was sworn in as a member of the NSW Legislative Council on Tuesday 3 May 2011.
 In December 2021, Natasha was appointed as the Minister for Families and Communities and Minister for Disability Services.
 Prior to this, she served as Cabinet Secretary from May 2021 to December 2021; Parliament Secretary for Health from April 2019 to May 2021; and as Government Whip, elected by her colleagues in 2016 and then re-elected after the 2019 election.

-Natasha brings to Parliament broad experience in public policy development.
-Natasha is a member on a number of committees, including the Health Portfolio Committee and Legal Affairs Portfolio Committee.
-Natasha is also a member of the State Development Committee, Legislative Council Privileges Committee and Procedures Committee, and the Select Committee on the impact of technological and other change on the future of work and workers in New South Wales.
+Natasha brings to Parliament broad experience in public policy development. having served on a number of committees, including: the Health Portfolio Committee; Legal Affairs Portfolio Committee; State Development Committee; Legislative Council Privileges Committee; Procedures Committee; and the Select Committee on the impact of technological and other change on the future of work and workers in New South Wales.

 Natasha has previously served as a Temporary Chair of Committees and on a number of committees, including the Chair of the Selection of Bills Committee and the Law and Justice Committee, Chair of GPSC 3, Chair of Privileges Committee, Deputy Chair of the Select Committee on Human Trafficking in New South Wales, Deputy Chair of the Committee on the Parliamentary Budget Office, Deputy Chair of the Ministerial Funeral Advisory Committee, Deputy Chair of Portfolio Committee on Education, Aboriginal Affairs, Regional NSW, Small Business and Tourism.